Direct Fiber Positioning System

 Description

 The DFPS is the front end of a multi-object spectrograph.
 The back end is a system of diffraction gratings, mirrors, lenses, and image sensors that creates and records the spectra of the light from each detector fiber.
-We are collaborating with the Astronomical Instrumentation Laboratory at Texas A&M University (TAMU) to contruct a prototype, fully-functional multi-object spectrometer for deployment on the two-meter telescope at the Macdonald Observatory.
-We will provide the fiber-positioning front end.
-They will provide the spectrograph back-end.
+We are collaborating with the Astronomical Instrumentation Laboratory at Texas A&M University (TAMU), who have decades of experience making low-cost, sensitive spectrometers.

 Glossary